Multi-messenger constraints on Abelian-Higgs cosmic string networks: Multi-messenger signals from the Abelian-Higgs string network

 The constants $P_n$ depend on the average shape of the loops and hereafter we adopt the ``smoothed" model constructed from the numerical simulation taking into account the gravitational backreaction~\cite{Blanco-Pillado:2017oxo} and take $\Gamma = 50$, which is also indicated by the simulations.

-While the large-scale field theory simulations in the Abelian-Higgs model indicate that a loop of length $L$ decays into massive radiation in a time less than $0.25L$, simulations of individual loops in the Abelian-Higgs model shows that NG-like string can be generated with carefully chosen initial conditions~\cite{Matsunami:2019fss,Hindmarsh:2021mnl}.
-This result motivates us to consider the possibility that a certain fraction of the loops obeys NG dynamics in the AH network.
-Here we parameterise this uncertainty by allowing a fraction $f_{\rm NG}$ of loops to survive to radiate only gravitationally~\cite{Hindmarsh:2021mnl}.
-As a first approximation, we model the distribution of NG-like loops in the AH network as $\fng {\sf n}(l,t)$ and thus the SGWB as
+As mentioned above, distribution of the possible NG-like loops has significant uncertainty.
+In line with Ref.~\cite{Hindmarsh:2021mnl}, let us parameterise (a part of) this uncertainty by allowing a fraction $f_{\rm NG}$ of loops to survive to radiate only gravitationally.
 Since NG-like long-lived loops were not observed in an ensemble of randomly generated AH loops, the upper bound is estimated as $\fng \lesssim 0.1$ \cite{Hindmarsh:2021mnl}.
+With this parameterization, we could model the distribution of such NG-like loops in the AH network as $\fng {\sf n}(l,t)$ and thus the SGWB as

+We should note that use of the loop number density Eq.~\eqref{rr}--\eqref{mm} here is only a first approximation, since there is no information from the AH simulations what ${\sf n}(l,t)$ should be used.
+In this sense, the interpretation of $\fng$ as parametrising the fraction of NG-like loops depends on the model (BOS model in the present case).